Military cableways in the First World War: Austro-Hungarian cableways

 Austria-Hungary's first experience of modern warfare in a mountain setting came during the occupation of Bosnia-Herzegovina in 1878.
 Here the importance of infrastructure such as cableways was first appreciated, and the government began to make preparations for the transport of goods and even soldiers by this means in future conflicts.
 Even before the start of the First World War, there was a specialist cableway unit as part of the Railway Regiment.

 When Italy declared war in May 1915, "Cableway formations" (Seilbahn-formationen) were hastily put together with men from companies with relevant technical expertise and other soldiers.
-These included a large number of riflemen who knew the local terrain.familiar with the location.
+These included a large number of riflemen who knew the local terrain, being familiar with the location.
 The formations, soon renamed “Cableway Companies”, were affiliated with the Austro-Hungarian Railway Regiment.

 On the Isonzo front, Austrian cableways could span up to 2 kilometres.
 By the end of the war there were 1735 kilometres of cableways operated by 6665 personnel.
 The two biggest spans were from Bohini up to Mt Peski (next to Mount Krn/Monte Nero) and from Kranjska Gora across the Vrsic pass to Trenta.
 Each day, several hundred tons of cargo was transported on these two cableways alone.
 Both of these cableways, as well as military roads and other war infrastructure, were built using Russian prisoners of war in conditions of such extreme hardship that between eight and ten thousand of them died of cold, hunger and exhaustion.
 Another fifteen smaller cableways in this area carried about 4 tons daily.
 On the other side of the Isonzo, the Italians had eighteen cableways.